keerthana0430/Embedding-Models-From-Text-to-Meaningful-Vector-Representations-/README.md

 sentence-transformers/all-MiniLM-L6-v2
 ```

-This is a pre-trained Transformer model designed for generating sentence embeddings.
+This model is designed to generate useful representations of sentences and short text.

 The model is loaded using: